alperinugur/WatchDog-Face-Detection-AI/README.md

 # WatchDog-Face-Detection-AI
 This small software uses the webcam on your PC, and looks to identify faces.

+I am using Windows10 and Visual Studio Code, and tested fine.

 When a face is identified in a frame, the frame will be added to the Video file that the program creates.
 If selected, the WatchDog also sends e-mail of the captured faces.